Position: Head Coach (10th year)

-Position: Head Coach (10th year)**

->

-> Phone (760) 757-2121 ext.
+Phone (760) 757-2121 ext.
 6242

-> Coach Conahan has been a part of the MiraCosta Basketball family for sixteen years.
+Coach Conahan has been a part of the MiraCosta Basketball family for seventeen years.
 First as a student-athlete, Conahan captained teams both his freshman year (24-7) and his sophomore year (20-10).
-These teams were coached by Coach Clete Adelman and finished 1st and 2nd respectively in the Pacific Coast Conference.
-In his freshman year in 1998 the Spartans were one game away from competing in the Final 8 of the state tournament.
+These teams were coached by Clete Adelman and finished 1st and 2nd respectively in the Pacific Coast Conference.
+During his freshman year in 1998 the Spartans were one game away from competing in the Final 8 of the state tournament.

-> After his time at MiraCosta, Conahan transferred to UCSD where he played for the Tritons before beginning his coaching career.
-At UCSD, Coach Conahan graduated with a BA in English Literature.
+After his time at MiraCosta, Conahan transferred to UCSD where he played for the Tritons before beginning his coaching career.
+At UCSD, Coach Conahan graduated with a Bachelors of Arts in English Literature.
 He later continued his education at Azusa Pacific University, earning his Masters of Science in Physical Education.

-> In 2013 Conahan guided the Spartans to a conference championship with a 10-2 record in Pacific Coast Conference competition.
+In 2013 Conahan guided the Spartans to a conference championship with a 10-2 record in Pacific Coast Conference competition.
 Five Spartan student-athletes off this team received all-conference honors.